TRU: Targeted Reverse Update for Efficient Multimodal Recommendation Unlearning: Methodology

 and the goal of approximate MRS unlearning is to obtain an updated model whose behavior approaches the model retrained entirely on $\mathcal{D}'$, while avoiding the prohibitive cost of full retraining \citep{mu1}.

-In generic machine unlearning~\citep{mu1,mu2,reverse}, the influence of a deleted record typically remains confined to a single training sample.
-However, this objective becomes more challenging in MRS, where the influence of any target user, item, or interaction is \textbf{inherently entangled} with others.
+In generic machine unlearning~\citep{mu1,mu2,reverse}, a deletion request is often specified at the level of an individual training record, but the learned influence can still propagate through shared model parameters.
+In MRS, this challenge is further amplified because the influence of any target user, item, or interaction is \textbf{inherently entangled} with others.
 Concretely, in MRS, the influence propagates jointly through both the collaborative user–item graph and the deeply coupled modality branches, requiring the model to \textit{precisely remove the targeted effect} while \textit{preserving the shared representations} essential for the retained data.

 Following the existing approximate MRS unlearning approach MMRecUn~\citep{mmrecun}, we adopt a \textbf{reverse-repair} unlearning protocol.
-Specifically, at each epoch, the model first update on $d_u$ in the reverse direction of its gradient (\textit{i.e.}, gradient ascent) to remove its influence, and then performs a repair update on $\mathcal{D}'$ to recover the performance on the retained data after the deletion:
+Specifically, at each epoch, the model first updates on $d_u$ in the reverse direction of its gradient (\textit{i.e.}, gradient ascent) to remove its influence, and then performs a repair update on $\mathcal{D}'$ to recover performance on the retained data after deletion:

 where $\eta$ is the learning rate and $\alpha$ controls the protocol trade-off.